emdemor/cov19/README.md

 If, on the one hand, it is difficult to say precisely which is the best theory, on the other, it is a fact that the direction of public policies depends on future projections of the data observed until then, by applying minimally satisfactory models.
 This condition motivates researchers to formulate increasingly more intricate models that, although not applicable to all countries of the globe, are quite credible locally.
 In general, they have a large number of free parameters and differential equations, which makes them inaccessible outside the professional environment.

 In this work, a toy model is presented to describe Covid infection data in Brazil during the months of February 2020 until the first week of June 2020.
 This is based on a SIRD model, with the addition of a parameter for enable its compatibility with the data.
-This model describes the interaction of four time functions $S\left(t\right)$, $I\left(t\right)$, $R\left(t\right)$ and $D\left(r\right)$ that counts the susceptible, active infected, recovered and dead individuals in a specific population.
+This model describes the interaction of four time functions S(t), I(t), R(t) and D(t) that counts the susceptible, active infected, recovered and dead individuals in a specific population.
 The differential equations are:

 ![equation](https://latex.codecogs.com/gif.latex?%5Cbegin%7Bcases%7D%20%5Cfrac%7BdS%7D%7Bdt%7D%3D%20%26%20-%5Cfrac%7B%5Cbeta%7D%7Bs_%7B0%7D%7DS%5Cleft%28t%5Cright%29I%5Cleft%28t%5Cright%29%5E%7B%5Calpha%7D%5C%5C%20%5Cfrac%7BdI%7D%7Bdt%7D%3D%20%26%20%5Cleft%28%5Cfrac%7B%5Cbeta%7D%7Bs_%7B0%7D%7DS-%5Crho-%5Cdelta%5Cright%29i%5Cleft%28t%5Cright%29%5E%7B%5Calpha%7D%5C%5C%20%5Cfrac%7BdR%7D%7Bdt%7D%3D%20%26%20%5Crho%5C%2CI%5Cleft%28t%5Cright%29%5E%7B%5Calpha%7D%5C%5C%20%5Cfrac%7BdD%7D%7Bdt%7D%3D%20%26%20%5Cdelta%5C%2CI%5Cleft%28t%5Cright%29%5E%7B%5Calpha%7D%20%5Cend%7Bcases%7D)